Optimize Heavy SketchUp Files: Auto Purge & Reduce File Size

 • Purging only deletes unreferenced definitions, materials, tags, and styles — it never reduces the polygon count or touches geometry inside components that are still placed, so a heavy model full of high-poly objects will stay heavy.
 For real weight reduction you also need to simplify mesh density (a decimate/optimize step), not just purge.

 • SketchUp’s native Purge Unused lives in Window > Model Info > Statistics (and you can purge a single category by right-clicking in the Components, Materials, or Tags tray).
-The neighboring Fix Problems button is a separate repair pass — it resolves corrupt or invalid geometry that purging alone will not, which is often the real cause of unexplained slowdowns and crashes.
+The neighboring Fix Problems button is a separate SketchUp repair pass — it resolves corrupt or invalid geometry that purging alone will not, which is often the real cause of unexplained slowdowns and crashes.